secretstartups/handbook/sales/commercial/pooled_model/index.html.md

 ## Opportunity Ownership

-Each Pooled AE will own all opportunities under the accounts they own (Pooled Accounts where the Rank = 1/1.5) This includes QSR and Web Direct opp that are auto created under these accounts.
+Each Pooled AE will own all opportunities under the accounts they own (Pooled Accounts where the Rank = 1/1.5) This includes QSR and Web Direct opp that are auto created & auto closed won under these accounts.

 The Pooled Sales User will own all opportunities under Pooled accounts (Pooled Accounts where the Rank = 2/3), including scenarios where an AE was required to engage to transact the renewal opportunity.
 This includes QSR and Web Direct opportunities that are auto created & auto closed won under these accounts.